-Many backpack with experimental or unusual features like this tend to get poor reviews because too much effort goes into the “extras” than the foundation of the bag’s construction.
+Many backpacks with experimental or unusual features like this tend to get poor reviews because too much effort goes into the “extras” than the foundation of the bag’s construction.
 The overall design of the bag is wonderful and the neat features will add to the quality, rather than detract.

-Unfortunately not all that glitters is gold, and even the ACT Lite 65+10 has it’s downsides.
+Unfortunately, not all that glitters is gold, and even the ACT Lite 65+10 has its downsides.
 Here are the two main ones customers have found.

-This first, and most common, issue is the fact that this backpack is unisex, one size fits all situation.
+This first, and the most common, issue is the fact that this backpack is unisex, one size fits all situation.
 It’s a shame that Deuter didn’t offer a minimum of two sizes, but instead, they relied on their harness and hip belt system to offer enough adjustments which ended up failing.

 This backpack offers a fit for torsos 15″ to 21″ but fails to mention how much the hip belt extends.
-Those that are larger on the bottom may come to the conclusion that the hip belt is actually too compact and doesn’t offer their body shape enough stability with a maxed out bag.
+Those that are larger on the bottom may come to the conclusion that the hip belt is actually too compact and doesn’t offer their body shape enough stability with a maxed-out bag.

 Petite men and women, including youth, may also find that this backpack fits but it lacks that certain “sweet spot” of a perfect fit.
 This is not only annoying but leads to faster fatigue while hiking – one issue you will want to avoid at all costs.

 Another downside that is a bit frustrating is the combination of the size of the bag and the fact that it only has one access point.
 For a 65L bag, there really should be at least two points of access, preferably on the top and the front.
 The reason is with a bag of this capacity filled, there is no way to access gear on the bottom without having to take everything out.